 With Profits Passport you're getting nothing of any real value or substance whatsoever and there's the real possibility you'll make yourself bankrupt trying to chase after those elusive higher commissions.

-Legitimate affiliate programs are free to join.
-And as an affiliate, you promote real products to people who really want to buy them, based on the value of the product itself.
+Legitimate affiliate programs are free to join and you're promoting real products to people who want to buy them, based on the value of the product itself.